What can we expect on a typical day?

 Where will we be staying and eating?

 We stay in small family operated hotels and quintas where our neighbors are Portuguese.
 Breakfast will be in the hotels.
-Lunches will be prepared by our guide or eaten in local restaurants.
+Lunches will be prepared by our guides or eaten in local restaurants.
 We will enjoy regional Portuguese cuisine in restaurants for evening meals.
 All our meals will be from local grown products mostly bought at that days market.
 In several cases the meals will be prepared with products grown in fields right next to the restaurant.
 We will do our best to cater to dietary restrictions but we must be informed when you sign on for the expedition.

 Clothing for our trip